 As soon as a match request is authorised in Senate, an Aggregator Node communicates with the Matcher Node to generate lists of token pairs that may match.

 Finally, the aggregator node filters out false positives and provides a final match table to Senate.
-Senate loads a masked version of the token pair table into a Discovery Workspace for analysis.
+Senate loads a masked version of the token pair table into a Workspace for analysis.

 Find out more about Aggregator Nodes